Schnauzer Ears Stand Up – Is That A Problem? Possible Reasons

 FAQ

-4.How Do You Encourage Your Dog’s Ears to Stand Up?
+Can You Train A Dog’s Ears To Stand Up?